smittytone/RingCLI/README.md

 You will need to do this to initialise your ring for use if you have not done so already.

+**Note** If you perform this operation later, it will reset your ring and any data it has recorded about your activity.

 #### Get Ring Info

 With your ring’s address you can now obtain more information about it, including its battery state: